EleniAndr/-1-Danny-s-Diner/README.md

 - Join the tables `first_item` and `sales` to retrieve the corresponding `product_id` for each customer's first order.
 - Join the tables `sales` and `menu` to get the `product_name` for each product_id.
 ### Answer
-Customer A's first purchase from the menu was sushi and curry.
+-Customer A's first purchase from the menu was sushi and curry.
-Customer B's first purchase from the menu was curry.
+-Customer B's first purchase from the menu was curry.
-Customer C's first purchase from the menu was ramen twice.
+-Customer C's first purchase from the menu was ramen twice.

 For customers A and C, it's unclear whether their orders were placed simultaneously or during separate visits on the same day.
 To determine this with certainty, the exact time of each order would need to be provided.